Santa Anita Golf Course: World War I Years

 During World War I, Ross Field, Named after Lt.
 Cleo J. Ross of the U.S. Army Air Service, housed a United States Army balloon school.
 Ross was an observer with the 8th Balloon Company and was killed in action in France on September 26, 1918, the only U.S. Army balloonist to die in combat.
 The balloon school closed in the spring on 1919.

 Anita Baldwin sold the land to the County of Los Angeles for $92,000 in 1918.
 A sand green golf course appeared following the closure of the school and Arcadia citizens took it over and operated it as a highly successful club.

 Depression Era

 In 1935, through an act of Congress, the United States Department of War deeded 185 acres to Los Angeles County with the provision that it be used as a park and recreation center.
 The redevelopment of Ross Field was a Works Progress Administration project that included not just the golf course but a swimming pool, tennis courts, two baseball fields, a children's playground, and a lawn bowling complex.
+The recreational area in which these amenities were built is now part of Arcadia County Park.